- Compare

 Type

-TON has no data, while Arbitrum is a layer 2 blockchain
+TON is a layer 1 blockchain, while Arbitrum is a layer 2 blockchain

 Launch Date